USCbiostats/PathwayAnalysis/README.md

 For details of the methods we hope to implement see the files "LocalClusteringThoeryPrimer.xxx"

 The file Simple_SIF_network_reactome.RData contains our current version of the 'super-network', S.

+The file Interconversion_of_nucleotide_di_and_triphosphates.RData contains a smaller (Alzheimer's network) that we might use for initial testing.